What Is A Key Exchange?

 SSL key exchange

-In SSL/TLS-protected file transfer protocols like FTPS and HTTPS, the key exchange process is performed during what is known as the SSL handshake - that preliminary step prior to the encrypted message/file exchanges.
+In SSL/TLS-protected file transfer protocols like FTPS and HTTPS, the key exchange process is performed during what is known as the SSL handshake - that preliminary step before the encrypted message/file exchanges.

-I wish to tackle the SSL/TLS handshake in more detail in another post.
+In another post, I wish to tackle the SSL/TLS handshake in more detail.
 But basically, this is how it works.

 The Client Hello message typically consists of some random data and the cipher suites supported by the client.
-It may also contain a session ID and a compression algorithm but don't worry about that for now.
-What we're more concerned of is the cipher suite because it's where you'll find the key exchange algorithm.
+It may also contain a session ID and a compression algorithm, but don't worry about that for now.
+We're more concerned about the cipher suite because it's where you'll find the key exchange algorithm.

 A cipher suite is a named set of algorithms (or methods, if you want) for key exchange, symmetric encryption, and message authentication.
 To clarify, each cipher suite will have one algorithm for key exchange, one for encryption, and one for message authentication.

-Once the server has chosen its desired cipher suite, it would likewise have effectively chosen the desired key exchange algorithm.
+Once the server chooses its desired cipher suite, it will choose the desired key exchange algorithm effectively.

-Immedaitely after, the two (client and server) would start the key exchange process using the key exchange algorithm defined in the cipher suite that was chosen.
+Immediately after, the two (client and server) would start the key exchange process using the key exchange algorithm defined in the chosen cipher suite.

 SFTP has a process similar to this.